DavidMichaelRoberts/Public_papers/Code-stuff/README.md

-# Some code snippets that may be useful
+### Some code snippets that may be useful

+Code here comes with no guarantee of anything.